 Prices vary depending on the service you are looking for.
 Preventive measures such as cleaning your ductwork can cost around $300-500.
 For larger homes, the price can go up to $700.
 Cleaning air ducts involve disinfecting air vents and filters, and removing dirt and dust build-up inside ducts by using a vacuum cleaner.
 Experts advise to beware of low offers for cleaning air ducts.
 Some of these contractors use low prices as a ploy to get homeowners to pay more later on.

-When it comes to repairing problems with ductwork, the price can range from $350-700.
+When it comes to repairing problems with ductwork, the price can range from $350 to-700.
 If the tears and holes are easy enough to reach and repair, homeowners can do this themselves and save on the cost of hiring a contractor.
 Nevertheless, if the air ducts are old and the tears are significant, you may be better off with air duct replacement.

 The average cost of replacing ductwork is around $30-35 for every linear foot.
 If you own a single-family home, then there should be around 30 feet to 90 feet of ductwork.
 Nevertheless, this will still depend on the layout of the home and the type of system in place.
 A contractor will typically come up with the replacement estimate for you to agree on.

 Investing in good ductwork is always worth it in the end.
 Your HVAC system will not work properly without it.
-Moreover, an inefficient ductwork will lead to inefficient cooling and heating which will be highly inconvenient for your family.
+Moreover, inefficient ductwork will lead to inefficient cooling and heating which will be highly inconvenient for your family.
 As much as possible, you need to keep your air ducts in good shape.
 With regular maintenance and proper installation, your home’s ductwork should last as long as your heating and cooling equipment does.